-Our commercial success depends in part on our ability to obtain and maintain intellectual property for VIP236, VIP943, VIP924, enitociclib, and our other product candidates, proprietary technologies and their uses as well as our ability to operate without infringing upon the proprietary rights of others.
+Our commercial success depends in part on our ability to obtain and maintain patent protection and trade secret protection for VIP236, VIP943, VIP924, enitociclib, and our other product candidates, proprietary technologies and their uses as well as our ability to operate without infringing upon the proprietary rights of others.
 We generally seek to protect our proprietary position by filing patent applications in the U.S. and abroad related to our product candidates, proprietary technologies, and their uses that are important to our business.
 We also seek to protect our proprietary position by acquiring or in-licensing relevant issued patents or pending applications from third parties.